Games and Interactive IdeasBelow are a handful of popular games & interactive ideas

 Up to 10 contestants can participate at one time.
 Contestants strap the Walla – Balla device around their waist, then with their hands locked behind their back, they must jump, wiggle, or bounce and try to get the ball into one of the 3 hoops.
 We keep score & the person with the most baskets in a given period of time wins.

 JUKEBOX ELIMINATOR COST: FREE

 This contest allows up 30-35 people to compete at the same time.
-We take 16 hula hoops and place them on the floor in a large circle.
+I take 16 hula hoops and place them on the floor in a large circle.
 The hoops consist of 5 colors: Red, Blue, Green, Yellow & Purple.
-All of the contestants stand inside of the hoops and we begin to play a custom pre-recorded audio track.
+All of the contestants stand inside of the hoops and I begin to play a custom pre-recorded audio track.
 As the track plays, the contestants move in a clockwise direction through the hoops.
 Occasionally, the audio track will skip to a different unique song.
 When the track skips, the contestants must stop moving.
 Depending on the song that it skips to, some contestants will be eliminated.
 If the song that comes on is Purple Rain by Prince, everyone standing in a purple hula hoop is eliminated.
 If the song is Yellow Submarine by The Beatles, everyone standing in a yellow hula hoop is eliminated.
 This continues until there is only one contestant remaining and that contestant is the winner.

 Y. M. C. A. COST: FREE

 I invite 6 people up to the dance floor (works best if I am provided the names of 6 people ahead of time – without their knowledge).
 I line them up, facing the audience and begin to place the “Village People” hats on them.
 They are then required to lead everyone through the Y.M.C.A. and do their best “Village People” impersonation.
 You could turn this into a contest by having the audience vote (by applause) for the best performance.
 Works great at a wedding using the groomsmen & groom as the “volunteers”.